-Scala, a scalable language on the Java virtual machine
+Scala, a higher level language on the JVM

-It is inspired by object-oriented programming languages as well as functional.
+It is inspired by object-oriented as well as functional programming languages.
 According to the authors, the Scala code is two to three times more concise than the equivalent code in Java.
+But it is also possible to write code as unreadable as Perl.
+As Perl moreover, it allows to do the same thing in very different ways.

 The scala word is short for SCAlable LAnguage and means stairs in Italian, which symbolizes programming by steps.